marijnh/Eloquent-JavaScript/04_data.md

 {{index efficiency, "pure function", "side effect"}}

 Thinking back to the notes about side effects and pure functions in the [previous chapter](functions#pure), which variant do you expect to be useful in more situations?
-Which one is more efficient?
+Which one runs faster?

 {{if interactive